Technology alert: Chat Offline. Click for more.

+Stogsdill, Gary (2003).
 Western Philosophy from its Beginnings to the Modern Era: Evaluated with a Focus on its Neglect of Nonrational Ways of Knowing.
-January 2003.
 Course reader for Experiential Philosophy.

 Research (Return to top)

 Gary's current scholarly focus is on preparing a course reader of original essays for Math Explorations, and also writing a text for The Pursuit of Wisdom that explores the search for meaning and purpose in life.

 Education (Return to top)

 Gary's BA in Elementary Education is from Prescott College's Limited-Residency Undergraduate Program (formerly ADP), where he learned the transformative power of the ADP.
-His MA in College Education is from Northern Arizona University, where he focused on alternative pedagogies for adult learners.
+His MA in College Education is from Northern Arizona University, where he focused on alternative pedagogies for adult learners, including mathematics.
 The vast majority of Gary's education has come from self-directed lifelong learning.

 Expertise (Return to top)

-As a lifelong learner, Gary knows that expertise is a slippery claim; however, his areas of interest are: humanistic mathematics, general science, wisdom studies, quantum theory, chaos theory, cosmology, ancient mathematics, sacred geometry, philosophy, spirituality, and energy healing.
+As a lifelong learner, Gary knows that expertise is a slippery claim; however, his areas of interest are: humanistic mathematics, natural sciences, philosophy, spirituality studies, consciousness studies, holistic health, healing arts, and interdisciplinary studies.